July 2020

 Command Line / Toolkit

-CLI Commands Moved to @sap/cds-dk
+CLI Commands Moved to @sap/cds-dk❗️

-in 2019, we now moved all CLI commands to the -dk
+As already started with the introduction of @sap/cds-dk in 2019, we now moved all CLI commands to the -dk packages, except for run and serve, which are used to launch Node.js runtime servers.

 Background: We want to drastically strip down runtimes to minimum footprint.

-globally and use that in your setups accordingly, this shouldn't affect you at all.
+If you already followed the recommendations to install cds-dk globally and use that in your setups accordingly, this shouldn't affect you at all.
 Yet, in case you didn't, ensure to follow these steps to avoid pitfalls:

 In Java projects, use the new cds-maven-plugin; no other changes are necessary, as this plugin uses

-out of the box.In Node.js projects with existing mta.yaml files, replace all occurrences of
+@sap/cds-dkout of the box.In Node.js projects with existing mta.yaml files, replace all occurrences of

-in those files.In freestyle CI setups, either (A) install
+npx cdswithnpx -p @sap/cds-dk cdsin those files.In freestyle CI setups, either (A) install

-Note: (B) increases the installation time for everynpm install
+Note: (B) increases the installation time for everynpm installcall for every developer, so rather prefer option (A).

 Streamlined and Modularized cds build